 Known as penjing in China, miniature trees can be found in Chinese scroll art, poetry, and even mythology dating as far back as the Eastern Han dynasty (25–221 A.D.).
 Tomb paintings from the Tang dynasty (618–907 A.D.) portray attendants carrying potted trees.
 Buddhist monks from China introduced miniature trees to Japan sometime around the 13th century.
 There the art form became highly formalized, reaching its peak in the 17th and 18th centuries.
 Bonsai gained worldwide exposure—and fashionable acclaim—at the Paris World Exposition in 1900.

-Suseiki and Shohin
+Suiseki and Shohin

 No two visits to the bonsai collection are ever exactly the same, as trees are rotated throughout the year to highlight seasonal features such as flowers, foliage color, and fruit.
-Occasionally, trees that encounter pests or disease are also removed from public display to enable treatment.
+Occasionally, trees that encounter pests or disease are removed from public display to enable treatment.
 While visitors may see 75 bonsai on any given day, these displays represent only a portion of the overall collection.
 Since 1990, The Huntington has served as the Southern California site for the Golden State Bonsai Federation collection.
 Today, this blended collection represents the long tradition of bonsai in Southern California and serves as a living legacy to our bonsai pioneers, as well as to our contemporary bonsai visionaries.

-Ask our Bonsai Expert
+Ask Our Bonsai Expert